 - It is IMPORTANT to provide your vaccine history prior to administration of vaccines

-- If you do not have record of your vaccines, we can assist you in retrieving those records.
+- If you do not have record of your vaccines, we can assist you in requesting those records.
 Please call our Medical Records staff at 417-836-4000 to assist you.

 - A 15 minute wait after vaccinations is encouraged